stjordanis/terra-docs-old/docs/validator-faq.md

 Fees are similarly distributed with the exception that the block proposer can get a bonus on the fees of the block it proposes if it includes more than the strict minimum of required precommits.

-When a validator is selected to propose the next block, it must include at least 2/3 precommits for the previous block in the form of validator signatures.
-However, there is an incentive to include more than 2/3 precommits in the form of a bonus.
-The bonus is linear: it ranges from 1% if the proposer includes 2/3rd precommits (minimum for the block to be valid) to 5% if the proposer includes 100% precommits.
+When a validator is selected to propose the next block, it must include at least ⅔ precommits for the previous block in the form of validator signatures.
+However, there is an incentive to include more than ⅔ precommits in the form of a bonus.
+The bonus is linear: it ranges from 1% if the proposer includes ⅔rd precommits (minimum for the block to be valid) to 5% if the proposer includes 100% precommits.
 Of course the proposer should not wait too long or other validators may timeout and move on to the next proposer.
 As such, validators have to find a balance between wait-time to get the most signatures and risk of losing out on proposing the next block.
 This mechanism aims to incentivize non-empty block proposals, better networking between validators as well as to mitigate censorship.

 Let's take a concrete example to illustrate the aforementioned concept.
 In this example, there are 10 validators with equal stake.
 Each of them applies a 1% commission and has 20% of self-bonded Luna.
 Now comes a successful block that collects a total of 1005 SDT in fees.
 Let's assume that the proposer included 100% of the signatures in its block.
 It thus obtains the full bonus of 5%.